torfason/gitpins/README.md

 `pin()` function.
 However, that function stores the actual local file in a system location rather than inside the project, so using it was not totally reliable.
-Also, it did not have the desired versioning propertiests.
+Also, it did not have the desired versioning properties.
 Thus, `gitpins` was born.

 For feature requests, bugs, or other feedback, feel free to file an issue.